ApprenticeAI/frapy/docs/topics/coroutines.rst

 * storing data in databases (in pipelines and middlewares);
 * delaying the spider initialization until some external event (in the :signal:`spider_opened` handler);
-* calling asynchronous Scrapy methods like :meth:`ExecutionEngine.download` (see :ref:`the screenshot pipeline example<ScreenshotPipeline>`).
+* calling asynchronous Frapy methods like :meth:`ExecutionEngine.download` (see :ref:`the screenshot pipeline example<ScreenshotPipeline>`).

 .. _aio-libs: https://github.com/aio-libs